Probing the limits of quantum theory with quantum information at subnuclear scales: The theory-independent framework

 In summary, a Q-data test yields a dataset of the form $\{\pin^{(k)}, p^{(\ell)}; \pout^{(k,\ell)}\}_{k,\ell}$ with the indices $k$, $\ell$ ranging over the input states from $\Hh_{\text{in}}$ and parameters from the set $\Omega$, respectively.
 For every fixed input state $\pin^{(k)}$ and parameters' values $p^{(\ell)}$ one needs to complete the quantum state reconstruction, which yields an effective state $\pout^{(k,\ell)}$.
 The more tomographic measurements $N$ are performed for each input data $\pin^{(k)}, p^{(\ell)}$, the more credible the output quantum data is.

-An implementation of a Q-data test may involve a single system, prepared in an initial state $\pin$, which interacts with a given Q-data box, e.g. via scattering, and is subject to the final tomographic measurement.
+An implementation of a Q-data test may involve a single system, prepared in an initial state $\pin$, which interacts with a given Q-data box, e.g. via scattering, and is then subject to the final tomographic measurement.
 In different scenarios, e.g. involving absorption and subsequent emission, the outgoing system will not be the same as the ingoing one.
 In either case, one should keep in mind that the outgoing system will typically be correlated with the probed Q-data box.
-In consequence, whereas the concatenation of Q-data boxes can be probed within a single Q-data test, the latter will \emph{not}, in general, be equivalent to a concatenation of Q-data tests probing individual Q-data boxes (see Fig. \ref{fig:concat}).
+In consequence, whereas the concatenation of Q-data boxes can be probed within a single Q-data test, the latter will \emph{not}, in general, be equivalent to the concatenation of Q-data tests probing individual Q-data boxes (see Fig. \ref{fig:concat}).

-Whereas the Q-data boxes are --- by assumption (LO) --- local, the Q-data tests need not be so.
+Whereas Q-data boxes are --- by assumption (LO) --- local, the Q-data tests need not be so.
 The non-locality of quantum data allows one to probe multiple Q-data boxes `in parallel' using engineered input states on a product Hilbert space $\Hh_{\text{in}} = \otimes_n \Hh_{\text{in}}^n$ and a joined tomography over $\Hh_{\text{out}} = \otimes_{n} \Hh_{\text{out}}^n$ (see Figure \ref{fig:Qbox2}).
-The involved Q-boxes can be correlated, e.g. as a result of a preceding interaction, and a non-local Q-data test can detect these correlations (see Subsection~\ref{sec:NQRAC}).
-Non-local Q-data tests can also be performed with entangled input states (see Subsection~\ref{sec:QNS}).
+The involved Q-boxes can be correlated, e.g. as a result of a preceding interaction, and a non-local Q-data test can detect these correlations.
+Non-local Q-data tests can also be performed with entangled input states.

-A particular example of a non-local Q-data test arises when a given Q-data box is probed locally by a quantum system entangled with a reference system (see Fig.~\ref{fig:Qbox3}).
+A particular instance of a non-local Q-data test arises when a given Q-data box is probed locally by a quantum system entangled with a reference system (see Fig.~\ref{fig:Qbox3}).
 In such a case, the total initial state has the form $\pin = \sum_i c_i \chi^i_B \otimes \eta^i_R$, where $B$ denotes the system input into the box, $R$ is the one kept outside and $c_k$ are complex numbers determining the correlations between $B$ and $R$.
-The final state will has an analogous form: $\pout = \sum_j d_j \sigma^j_B \otimes \xi^j_R$.
+The final state will have an analogous form: $\pout = \sum_j d_j \sigma^j_B \otimes \xi^j_R$.
 In such an extended scenario, the full structure of $\pout$, including the mutual phases between local states, is reconstructed via quantum tomography with the help of projective measurements from the tomographically complete basis on $\Hh_\text{out} = \Hh^B_\text{out} \otimes \Hh^R_\text{out}$.